react-zero-ui/icon-sprite/README.md

 > ```
 > ```tsx
 >import { CustomIcon } from "@react-zero-ui/icon-sprite";
->//❗The name MUST match the name of the  file name (no .svg extension).
+>//❗The name MUST matcb the file name (no .svg extension).
 ><CustomIcon name="dog" size={24} />
 >```